4 Creative Ways to Engage a Loved One in Reminiscence

 1. Discover programs which support reminiscence

-Many senior centers, adult day programs and assisted living facilities also offer group reminiscence therapy activities our loved ones can participate in with their peers.
-These can also be a positive way for our loved ones to socialize and meet others who have stories of their own to share.
+Many senior centers, adult day programs and assisted living facilities also offer group reminiscence therapy activities a loved one can participate in with their peers.
+These can also be a positive way for a loved one to socialize and meet others who have stories of their own to share.

 2. Make a memory book

-With a little creativity, a scrapbook or photo album can be turned into a precious collection of our loved ones memories and mementos.
-We can begin by asking our loved ones questions about their history and favorite memories.
+With a little creativity, a scrapbook or photo album can be turned into a precious collection of a loved one's memories and mementos.
+We can begin by asking a loved one questions about their history and favorite memories.
 How did they meet their spouse or best friend?
 What was the happiest day of their life?
 If we’re not sure what questions to ask, there are many examples available online, including prompts from the National Caregiving Foundation.
-If our loved ones have old family photos to go along with their memories, we can print out copies and add them to the memory book as visual aids.
+If a loved one has old family photos to go along with their memories, we can print out copies and add them to the memory book as visual aids.

 If a loved one is able to write or type, we should encourage them to make a copy of their stories in their own words, as research shows that writing and journaling can help to reduce stress and improve overall wellness.
-However, if a loved one’s condition prevents them from writing safely or legibly, we should consider writing down their stories for them.
+However, if a loved one’s condition prevents them from writing safely or legibly, we can write down their stories for them.

 3. Create a recording

 If a loved one has difficulties writing, another option for documenting memories is to make an audio recording.
 Audio recordings can both preserve an exact telling of a loved one’s story and provide us a way of replaying, sharing and spreading the stories to others, no matter how far away they may be.
 Many caregivers also treasure having a recording of their loved one’s voice as a memento of their own.